-The 2014 squad continued to make its mark on the program’s record book, registering the lowest number of losses in its history, in addition to its defense allowing the lowest number of goals (12) in the program’s 27 years.
+The 2014 squad continued to make its mark on the program’s record book, registering the lowest number of losses in its history, in addition to its defense allowing the fewest number of goals (12) in the program’s 27 years.
 The 2014 Retrievers received national recognition for their efforts both on the field and in the classroom, ranking as high as No. 6 in the Northeast Region by the NSCAA, as well as receiving the NSCAA Team Academic Award for a combined 3.0 GPA or higher.

 Campbell has years of experience at both the collegiate and youth level.
 The native of Derbyshire, England served as a volunteer men’s soccer assistant coach at his alma mater, the University of Maryland from 1996-98.
 In his last two seasons, the Terrapins won the ACC Tournament Championship and then made it to the 1998 NCAA Final Four.